 2. Criminal Justice

 The criminal justice field encompasses several different professions that help with maintaining law and order in society.
 Some of the most popular paths to consider include those of police officers and detectives.
-According to the BLS, police and detectives make a median pay of $65,170 per year.

 As a police officer or detective, you will work to protect the people and property in your community.
 You will help investigate crimes by gathering facts and information about crimes to find the responsible parties.
 Becoming a police officer generally involves training through the police academy as well as on-the-job training.

 Military professionals bring physical training, experience with teamwork, and a strong concept of law and order to the job, making them desirable candidates.

 Nursing is a highly in-demand healthcare field that offers a wealth of opportunities for military veterans.
 Nurses can work in a variety of areas within the healthcare sector, including hospitals, schools, and private settings.
 They need to possess a strong dedication to their patients, a desire to keep learning and improving, excellent critical thinking and communication skills, and attention to detail that can help them provide patients with attentive and meticulous care.
 Military experience benefits all of these traits, making this an excellent post-military career move.